-America’s alliances and partnerships in the Asia-Pacific remain the bedrock of regional prosperity and security.
+America’s alliances and partnerships in the Indo-Pacific remain the bedrock of regional prosperity and security.
 The demand signal for U.S. regional engagement—diplomatic, economic, and military—continues to grow amid mounting tensions and power shifts.

-Areas of focus in 2020 for the CNAS Asia-Pacific Security Program include galvanizing cooperation with American allies in the Indo-Pacific and beyond around innovation and technology protection and enhancing collective resilience against foreign interference.
+Areas of focus in 2021 for the CNAS Indo-Pacific Security Program include galvanizing cooperation with American allies and partners to construct a liberal digital order in the region and mitigate the long-term effects of the COVID-19 pandemic.

 ReportsForging an Alliance Innovation Base